Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Model Description

 \subsection{Verifier}

-The verifier firstly processes each block independently by language representation model (LRM) and then aggregates cross-block information via multi-headed attention \cite{NIPS2017_transformers}, computing matrix~$\boldsymbol{M}$.
-This matrix is used to compute both, the probability of each provenance's relevance, and the probability of the claim's veracity.
-Furthermore the way the model is constructed allows learning a linear relationship between these probability spaces.
+The verifier first processes each block independently using a language representation model (LRM) and then aggregates cross-block information via multi-head attention \cite{NIPS2017_transformers}, computing matrix~$\boldsymbol{M}$.
+This matrix is used to compute both, the probability of each evidence's relevance and the probability of the claim's veracity.
+Furthermore, the way the model is constructed allows learning a linear relationship between these probability spaces.